Lydia Williams: International career

 Williams has represented Australia on the senior and under-20 national teams.
 She earned her first training camp call-up with the senior national team at age 15.
 It was the first time she'd heard of the Matildas.

 In 2006, she competed with Australia at the AFC Women's Asian Cup and 2006 FIFA World Under 20 Women's Championship.

 At age 19, Williams was selected to the Matildas squad for the 2007 FIFA Women's World Cup in China, though she did not play.
 Australia finished second in their group and were knocked out by Brazil during a 3–2 quarterfinal match.
 She shared the starting goalkeeper role with veteran Matilda Melissa Barbieri at the 2011 FIFA Women's World Cup in Germany.
 During the team's first group stage match against Brazil, Barbieri helped keep the rivals to a 1–0 scoreline.
 Williams was the starting goalkeeper for Australia's next match against Equatorial Guinea and helped the Matildas win 3–2.
 Barbieri was in goal for the team's last group stage match: a 2–1 win over Norway.
 Australia finished second in their group and advanced to the quarterfinals where they were knocked out by Sweden 3–1 with Barbieri in goal.

 Williams was the starting goalkeeper in all but one of Australia's matches at the 2015 FIFA Women's World Cup in Canada.
 The team lost 3–1 to the United States during their first group stage match with Barbieri between the posts.
-Williams helped hold Nigeria to a 2–0 shutout in the team's second group stage match and a 1–1 draw against Sweden.
+Williams helped hold Nigeria to a 2–0 clean sheet in the team's second group stage match and a 1–1 draw against Sweden.
 Australia finished second in the "Group of Death" and advanced to the Round of 16 where they faced Brazil.
 During the match, Williams' save on a long-range shot by Formiga made international headlines as the save of the tournament.
 In the 90th minute, Williams stopped Christiane's header marking 10th-ranked Australia's first win against Brazil in World Cup history.
-She finished the match with six saves and a shutout.
+She finished the match with six saves and a clean sheet.
 The Matildas faced 2011 champions, Japan in the quarterfinals and narrowly lost 1–0 after a goal against in the 87th minute.